waepoints/waepointstandards/outline.md

 Provisions Of The Joined Compatible System(s) to the User's System, and of The User(s) of The Joined Compatible System(s) to the User's System

-Defined System Commands and Defined System Command Gestures
+Defined System Commands, and Defined System Command Gestures

-Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The Managing Entity
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The Managing Entity

-Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System Or Compatible Device’s Or Compatible Devices’
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones Of The User’s System, Or Compatible Device’s, Or Compatible Devices’

-Ways and Tenets and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User's System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User's System and of the User(s) on the Zones Of The Managing Entity and of the Zones on the Managing Entity
+Ways, and Tenets, and Definitions Of The Users’ Interactions On A Zone and Of A Zone, or A Group of Zones, or Groups of Zones, of The Zones of Joined Compatible System(s) to the User's System, and of the User(s) on the Zones of The Joined Compatible System(s) to the User's System, and of the User(s) on the Zones Of The Managing Entity, and of the Zones on the Managing Entity

-Confirmed Phrase and Confirmed Phrases Of The Managing Entity’s Owner’s, or Owners’
+Confirmed Phrase, and Confirmed Phrases Of The Managing Entity’s Owner’s, or Owners’

-Confirmed Phrase and Confirmed Phrases Of The User’s System’s, or Systems’ Or Compatible Device’s Or Compatible Devices’ Owner’s, or Owners’
+Confirmed Phrase, and Confirmed Phrases Of The User’s System’s, or Systems’, Or Compatible Device’s, Or Compatible Devices’ Owner’s, or Owners’

-Confirmed Phrase and Confirmed Phrases Of The User(s) Of The System Or Compatible Device’s Or Compatible Devices’ and of The User(s) Of The Joined Compatible System(s) to the User's System, and of The User(s) Of The Managing Entity
+Confirmed Phrase, and Confirmed Phrases Of The User(s) Of The System, Or Compatible Device’s, Or Compatible Devices’, and of The User(s) Of The Joined Compatible System(s) to the User's System, and of The User(s) Of The Managing Entity

-Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property Of The Managing Entity’s Owner’s, or Owners’
+Commands and Definitions Of The User, By The User, and Imbuings, and Definitions Of Property Of The Managing Entity’s Owner’s, or Owners’

-Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property Of The User’s System’s  Or Compatible Device’s Or Compatible Devices’ Owner’s, or Owners’
+Commands and Definitions Of The User, By The User, and Imbuings and Definitions Of Property Of The User’s System’s, Or Compatible Device’s, Or Compatible Devices’ Owner’s, or Owners’

-Commands and Definitions Of The User By The User and Imbuings and Definitions Of Property By The User(s) Of The User’s System and The User(s) Of The Joined Compatible System(s) to the User's System and The User(s) Of The Managing Entity
+Commands and Definitions Of The User, By The User, and Imbuings and Definitions Of Property By The User(s) Of The User’s System, and The User(s) Of The Joined Compatible System(s) to the User’s System, and The User(s) Of The Managing Entity

-Comments and Definitions Of The User By Other The User(s) Of The System, and Definitions Of Some Users Of The System Or Compatible Device’s Or Compatible Devices’
+Comments, and Definitions Of The User By Other The User(s) Of The System, and Definitions Of Some Users Of The System, Or Compatible Device’s, Or Compatible Devices’

-Comments and Definitions Of The User By Other The User(s) Of The Joined Compatible System(s) and By Other The User(s) Of The Managing Entity and Definitions of Some Users Of The Joined Compatible System(s) to the User's System and Some User(s) Of The Managing Entity
+Comments, and Definitions Of The User By Other The User(s) Of The Joined Compatible System(s), and By Other The User(s) Of The Managing Entity, and Definitions of Some Users Of The Joined Compatible System(s) to the User’s System, and Some User(s) Of The Managing Entity

 ### Preferring Hierarchy